Pitfalls of Personal Academic Websites You Want to Avoid

 For many academics, the idea of a personal website is a nice one – for someone else.
 Someone with the time and skills.
 A surprising number of academic websites are outdated.
 Many are unmanaged.

 Some are not updated, lose their domain or get malware.

+Why is that?
 Why are academics putting hours of work into something that helps communicate their work, and then abandoning it?

 - understand your work